XiaofengLin7/UCBVI_PRM/README.md

 ```
 ### PRM
-There are three test environment for DRM:
+There are two test environment for DRM:
   - warehouse
   - river_swim_patrol_prm